 A consortium of scientists from the NBU and the Universities of Warwick and Newcastle have used data on the spread of the Asian hornet in France to develop a mathematical model that can estimate the hornet spread in the UK.

-Should you find a suspect Asian hornet or nest, please contact the Non Native Species Secretariat immediately using their alert email address: email@example.com giving as much information as possible.
+Should you find a suspect Asian hornet or nest, please contact the Non Native Species Secretariat immediately using the Asian Hornet Watch app or via their alert email address: email@example.com giving as much information as possible.
 Please include details such as your name, the location where the hornet was found and if possible an image of the specimen.
 Please do not put yourself in any danger of getting stung when trying to take a photo.
 Even if you are unsure of whether it is an Asian hornet, send it in anyway – it’s better to be safe than sorry.